Pregnant postal worker’s colleagues ‘in shock’ after her murder

 Police say they are keeping an open mind as to the motive over Ms Fauvrelle’s death.

-Mr Ward called on the Government and London Mayor Sadiq Khan to reverse police cuts in the wake of the death.
+Mr Ward called on the Government to reverse police cuts in the wake of the death.

 “Yet another loss of innocent life is utterly sickening.
 It is clear the gang culture and environment across the UK but particularly in London has reached a level where it just cannot go on.